 Thanks to a generous gift made by alumnus Stu Hodgson ’67 the Department has established the First Year Graduate Student Research Fund.
 Whiting School alumni and friends are encouraged to make a donation to support this newly established, and much needed, fund.
 Our goal is to have at least two thirds of our alumni, or 1,200 alums, join Hodgson in supporting the fund, which aims to provide stipends and cover tuition.

 If you would like to contribute by paper check, please download and complete a pledge form.

 The First Year Graduate Student Research Fund allows students to focus fully on research once their classes and graduate board exams are finished.
 This is particularly critical for the young professors who are still establishing their sources of funding and is particularly important in the current research funding climate.

-“In their first year of study, graduate students must take a heavy load of academic courses and prepare for qualifying exams,” says Konstantinos Konstantopoulos, professor and department chair.
+“In their first year of study, graduate students must take a heavy load of academic courses and prepare for qualifying exams,” says Konstantinos Konstantopoulos, professor and former department chair.
 “As a result, they have limited time and cannot contribute as significantly to faculty research as they will later on.
 The establishment of the First Year Graduate Research Fund helps alleviate some pressure that is placed on students and faculty during this critical first year of study.”

-Jeff Gray, an associate professor, agrees.
+Professor Jeff Gray agrees.
 “It’s a time when students are getting their academics finished.
 They are not yet delving into research, which is when they begin to publish papers and earn support by federal research grants.”